Skip links

 Rs.
 1.5L to Rs.
 4.5L per cycle (including meds) Rs.
 60,000 to Rs.
 1.7L per FET attempt

 These are indicative ranges based on published market data for 2026.
-Actual costs vary by clinic, city, medications prescribed, and individual treatment needs.
+Actual IVF costs vary by clinic, city, medications prescribed, and individual treatment needs.
 Some clinics include the first FET within the base IVF package.
 Always ask for an itemized cost breakdown before starting.

 For couples who already have frozen embryos from a previous cycle, FET is the most cost-effective next step.
 It avoids the full stimulation process, which is both physically demanding and expensive, and uses embryos that are already available.